-The day will include a tour of the hospital and observing the resident Morning Report conference.
-You will spend time with the Chairman and the Program Director.
-Your interviews will be with three different faculty members, including the Program Director who meets all applicants.
-Lunch will be provided with our residents.
-There is an optional dinner with the housestaff the night before the interview which we highly encourage you to attend if at all possible.
+Our interview season runs from early November through mid-January.
+Typically, we conduct residency interviews on Mondays, Tuesdays, Thursdays, and Fridays.
+The interview day includes a tour of the hospital and observing the resident inpatient morning report conference.
+Applicants have an opportunity to meet and spend time with the Chairman, Program Director, Associate Program Directors, and Chief Resident.
+Applicants interview with approximately three different faculty members, including the Program Director.
+Lunch is provided with our residents.
+There is an optional dinner with the housestaff the night before the interview which we encourage applicants to attend if at all possible.

-Our rank order list in the NRMP is based on a combination of academic scores and grades, your letters and personal statement and your interview.
-We do not require nor do we encourage the expense of second visits, but are happy to arrange them if you would like to see the daily mechanics of our program in more detail!
+Our rank order list in the NRMP is based on a combination of academic scores and grades, an applicant’s recommendation letters, personal statement, and interview.
+We do not require, nor do we encourage, the expense of second visits, but we can arrange a second look if an applicant would like to see the daily mechanics of our program in more detail.

 No, but if you have worked closely with your Chair in a clinical or research setting, it would be appropriate to include a letter from him/her.